alexup66/ESP32_HomeSpan_Bridge_test/README.md

 Used HomeSpan project examples.

-In this example implemented 2 switches controlled by 2 spanbutton, 1 dimmable led controlled by span button, and fading led controlled by spanbutton.
+In this example implemented 2 switches controlled by 2 SpanButtons, 1 dimmable led controlled by SpanButton, and fading led controlled by SpanButton.

 Added setStatusPin and setControlPin.